danahynes/APOD-Linux/README.md

 with Windows (along with other issues, so probably not the script's fault).
 The script would hang the login process, even with forking.

-The solution to this was to run the script as su after waking (wake scripts only run as root, and we already know that won't change the current user's wallpaper).
-For that, I needed a user name, so that is set during install.
-It's hacky, but it works.
-A better solution would be if systemd supported running user scripts after wake/enter password, but that's not something that will probably be coming soon.
+The solution to this was to run the script as after unlocking.
+For that, I needed a script that monitored for an unlock event.
+Luckily I found some good examples on the interwebs, and the result is *apod_linux_unlock.sh*.

 One of Linux's biggest drawing points is, in my opinion, also one of it's biggest drawbacks: modularity.
 There are umpteen different distros with as many